rytilahti-juuso/ChatMD/README.md

 Convert ChatGPT chats to MD-file preserving syntax.
 Done in Javascript and Python.
 The majority of the Python script was done by converting the script written in Javascript with ChatGPT to Python.

 ## Javascript
-1.Navigate to the shared chat url.
+1. Navigate to the shared chat url.
 2. Copy the contents of the JS code to the code snippet on chrome or the console
 3. Run the copied code.
 4. Review content on the console.